sordidlist/buffcat/README.md

 [+] Connection failed.
 Make sure IP/port are correct, or check debugger for brainpan.exe crash.
 ```

-and you'll see something like this in your Windows VM:
+and something like this in your Windows VM:

 ```
 brainpan.exe